ashawkey/Drag3D/README.md

 The part **outside the bounding box** will be encouraged to remain unchanged.

 The learning rate and loss weight can be adjusted in GUI to achieve a balance.
+Usually, a large lr (0.01) is required when applying bbox loss to make the drag point move.

 ## Acknowledgement